Editor’s note: This post was originally published on 1/8/19 and has been updated for accuracy and comprehension.

 Our team has defined our buyer personas and so it’s imperative that we go after them.

 We have various ways of acquiring target accounts, but once we know their email address, we start it off with a partially customized email and a meme.

 (Because if they don’t mesh with our personality, then it probably won’t be the best fit!)

-In this particular email, we’re referring to one of their books and a recent tweet they made.
+In one particular email, we referred to one of our client's books and a recent tweet they made.

 Whatever you’re selling, you can substitute the meme text.
 The important thing is that it addresses their biggest challenge.

 In our case, we found the #1 problem amongst our clients is lead generation for their sales team – hence us addressing leads!

 For example, if you sell cloud computing services, you might have the meme say, “Hello, is it zero downtime you’re looking for?”

 I hope that these have given you some ideas of how to use memes in your sales process.